zzalscv2/FFEA/INSTALL.md

 ============

-This document gives instructions on how to build and install the FFEA package, consisting of the FFEA runner and the FFEA tools.
-Compiling FFEA is very easy, and essentially consists of three commands: "cmake", "make", and "make install".
-If you don't want to perform the cmake and make steps, then you can download the latest binary release [here](https://bitbucket.org/FFEA/ffea/downloads/).
+This document gives instructions on how to build and install the FFEA package, consisting of the FFEA runner and FFEA tools.
+Compiling FFEA from the source code is very easy, and essentially consists of three commands: "cmake", "make", and "make install".
+If you don't want to compile FFEA, then you can **download the latest x86_64 binary release [here](https://bitbucket.org/FFEA/ffea/downloads/)**.
- In that case, read the Prerequisites section [on using FFEA](\ref prerequisitesU), and then jump to [install](\ref makeinstall).
+ Once FFEA has been installed, you can learn how to use it in the [tutorial](\ref Tutorial).

 Prerequisites {#prerequisites}